-Oil gilding is perhaps the easiest process of all.
+There are several types of oil gilding and a wide selection of metals are used including gold, platinum, silver, copper and alluminium.
+Oil gilding is without doubt the easiest process of all.
 In theory you can oil gild any object that you can paint, but it is especially fitting when wanting to gild a metal object.
-Also, if the object is to be outside in the elements, or is in a damp atmosphere, then oil gilding is the choice.
+Also, if the object is to be outside in the elements, or is in a damp atmosphere, then oil gilding is the only choice.

-The first is how to completely gild an item.
+The second project is how to completely gild an item in goldleaf.
 This technique ensures there are no misses or holes.
+Of all the gilding that is completed, this is without doubt the most popular for of gilding.
 The entire surface is gilded, such as a picture frame.
-For this example, I am completely gilding a small cast iron doorstop in 23.5 karat gold.
+For this example, I am using 23.5 karat loose goldleaf and am gilding a small cast iron doorstop.

-The second technique uses what is known as localised gilding technique.
-This will show you how to gild certain select areas of a project.
+The third technique uses what is known as a localised gilding technique.
+This will show you how to oil-gild certain select areas of a project.
+This can be found a lot with furniture, where the finials, or decorative elements are gilded on their own.
 In this case, it is picking out individual daisies in a resin frame that I purchased from paper-chase.